Heterogeneous Federated Learning with Splited Language Model: More Details in the Implementation.

-For Fed-PIT and Fed-PTZO, we train the model for 5 epochs per round as the same as other baselines.
+For FedV and FedVZ, we train the model for 5 epochs per round as the same as other baselines.
 Therefore, we conduct ablation experiments to select the most appropriate parameters for each data distribution.
 We set fedround to 50.
 Model parameters are optimized by Adam with a learning rate decay of 0.0002.
-The weight perturbation ratio in Fed-PTZO is set to zero in the experiments.
-Furthermore, in Fed-PTZO, the main hyper-parameters of ZO optimization are set to $\epsilon = 0.0001$, the learning rate of the server-side model $lr_{server} = 1e-6$ with the decaying rate 0.5 and the learning rate of the client model $lr_{client} = 2e-4$.
+The weight perturbation ratio in FedVZ is set to zero in the experiments.
+Furthermore, in FedVZ, the main hyper-parameters of ZO optimization are set to $\epsilon = 0.0001$, the learning rate of the server-side model $lr_{server} = 1e-6$ with the decaying rate 0.5 and the learning rate of the client model $lr_{client} = 2e-4$.